gilzamir18/AI4U/README.md

-# What is UnityRemotePlugin?
+# What is AI4U?
-UnityRemotePlugin is a way to connect your Unity application to Python code.
-Therefore, it's possible with UnityRemote connecting your games and virtual reality applications to vast libraries set written in Python.
-For example, there are many deep reinforcement learning algorithms written in Python.
-Here we provide some examples with the A3C (Asynchronous Advantage Actor-Critic) algorithm.
-Moreover, you can write your code in Python to control game aspects better controlled in Python.
+AI4U is a neat and easy way to connect a Unity application to Python code.
+Therefore, it is possible with AI4U plugin connecting games and virtual reality applications to vast libraries set written in Python.
+Moreover, One provides integration with the latest algorithms implemented by OpenAI, e.g., PPO and PPO2.
+So, people interested in AI4U can use more recent advances given by OpenAI researchers.

-# How to use the UnityRemotePlugin?
+# How to use the AI4U?
+AI4U has two components:
-UnityRemotePlugin has two components.
-The first component is the *server-side* code written in C#.
-The second component is the *client-side* code written in Python.
+    * the *server-side* code written in C#.
+The second is the
+    * *client-side* code written in Python.

-We recommend that you have some version of Unity 2019 and start by looking at the examples available in the directories *examples*.
-Start by example *examples/CubeAgent* for the first look in UnityRemotePlugin.
+For using AI4U, we recommend to have some version of Unity 2019 and start by looking at the examples available in the repository *ai4u_examples*.
+Start by example *ai4u_examples/CubeAgent* for the first look in AI4U.
 Also, see the documentation available in directory *doc*.
 See the complete documentation in Table 1.

 Table 1: Documentation.